eliassona/xmlschemavalidator/README.md

 # xmlschemavalidator

-A XML Schema decoder and validator
+A XML Schema decoder and validator.
+Work in progress!!

 ## Usage

 ```clojure
 (ns example.core